stopiccot/OpenSubdiv/documentation/api_overview.rst

    :align: center

 This is why OpenSubdiv provides specific representations for mesh data:
-  - Hbr is a half-edge relational representation
+  - Hbr is a general-purpose half-edge relational representation
+  - Vtr is a vectorized topology-only representation
   - Far is a serialized representation

-A typical workflow would be to manipulate the topology in authoring applications, maybe using Hbr meshes for common editing operations.
+A typical workflow would be to manipulate the topology in authoring applications, maybe using Hbr or a similar representation, for common editing operations.
 Once the topology of the mesh has stabilized, it is processed into a serialized form that can then be evaluated at interactive framerates.
 The serialized form is embodied by Far, which can then be migrated by the device-specific functions in Osd.

 .. image:: images/api_workflows.png
    :align: center